-The Broil mode uses intense heat from the upper heating element to sear foods.
-This mode works best for tender cuts of meat, fish, and thinly cut vegetables, and is ideal for toasting, melting cheese, browning and searing surface.
+The Broil mode uses intense heat from the upper element to sear foods.
+Ideal for toasting, melting cheese, browning and searing surface.
 Food should be placed near the upper racks, and should not be cooked for too long on each side of the food.
-Preheat the oven for about 5 minutes before placing food in the oven.
+It is not necessary to preheat when using this mode.